List of NFL rivalries: Tampa Bay Buccaneers vs. Atlanta Falcons

 The Buccaneers and Falcons met for the first time in the 1977 season, one year after the Buccaneers joined the NFL as the newest expansion team.
 The rivalry became fiercer after the 2002 season, when the Buccaneers and Falcons were placed in the same division, leading to constant clashes for the divisional title.
-As of the 2025 season, the overall series is tied, 32–32.
+The Falcons lead the overall series 33–32.
 The two teams have not met in the playoffs.

 Tampa Bay Buccaneers vs. Carolina Panthers

 Although the Panthers and the Buccaneers have played since 1995, this match-up became a full-fledged rivalry in 2002 when they moved into the same division, the NFC South.
 This first meeting came in 1995 at Memorial Stadium in Clemson when the Bucs won 20–13.
 The rivalry only got more intense in the early to mid-2000s as both teams fought for dominance.
-The Panthers lead the series 25–24 as of the 2024 season.
+The Panthers lead the series 26–25.

 Tampa Bay Buccaneers vs. New Orleans Saints

 Although the Saints and the Buccaneers have played since 1977, this matchup began a full-fledged rivalry in 2002 when the Saints and the Buccaneers moved into the same division, the NFC South.
 The first matchup was in 1977 at the Louisiana Superdome (now the Caesars Superdome) when the Buccaneers won 33–14, their first win in franchise history.
-The Saints are leading this rivalry 40–28, while the Buccaneers won their only playoff meeting 30–20 on January 17, 2021.
+The Saints are leading this rivalry 41–28, while the Buccaneers won their only playoff meeting 30–20 on January 17, 2021.

 Atlanta Falcons vs. Carolina Panthers

-The Falcons–Panthers rivalry is a rivalry between the Atlanta Falcons and Carolina Panthers of the National Football League.
-Both franchises have a combined twelve divisional titles (eleven as members of the same division) and four Super Bowl appearances, with the Falcons appearing in Super Bowl XXXIII and Super Bowl LI and the Panthers appearing in Super Bowls XXXVIII and 50.

 The Panthers and Falcons have played each other twice a year since 1995, as members of both the NFC West (1995–2001) and NFC South (2002–present) divisions.
+The Panthers inaugural game as an NFL franchise came against the Falcons.
+Both franchises have a combined thirteen divisional titles (twelve as members of the same division) and four Super Bowl appearances, with the Falcons appearing in Super Bowl XXXIII and Super Bowl LI and the Panthers appearing in Super Bowls XXXVIII and 50.

 Their games have been marked by intensity, close scores, and remarkable performances.
 One of the famous events occurred in 2015 when the Falcons spoiled the Panthers' quest for a perfect season.

 It is also known as the "I-85 Rivalry" due to Atlanta and Charlotte being only four hours apart on Interstate 85.
 Indeed, games between the two often feature large contingents of the away team's fans visiting the stadium.

-As of the 2025 season, Atlanta leads the rivalry 37–25.
+Atlanta leads the rivalry 37–26.